2023 All-Ireland Senior Hurling Championship final

-The 2023 All-Ireland Senior Hurling Championship Final, the 136th final of the All-Ireland Senior Hurling Championship and the culmination of the 2023 All-Ireland Senior Hurling Championship, was played at Croke Park in Dublin on 23 July 2023.
+The 2023 All-Ireland Senior Hurling Championship final was a hurling match played at Croke Park in Dublin on 23 July 2023 between Kilkenny and Limerick, the culmination of the 2023 All-Ireland Senior Hurling Championship.
+It was the 136th final of that sport's primary competition, the All-Ireland Senior Hurling Championship.

+Reigning title holder Limerick won the game by 0–30 to 2–15 to claim their four-in-a-row and their fifth title in six years.

 The match was televised live on RTÉ2 as part of The Sunday Game, presented by Joanne Cantwell from the Croke Park studio with analysis by Anthony Daly, Dónal Óg Cusack and Liam Sheedy.
 Commentary on the game was provided by Marty Morrissey alongside Michael Duignan.

-Defending champions Limerick won the game by 0-30 to 2-15 to claim their four-in-a-row and their fifth title in six years.
+BBC Northern Ireland covered the final for the first time as part of the Championship, previously BBC just covered football and not Hurling.
+Their coverage was presented by Thomas Niblock with commentary is by Oisin Langan, with pitch-side updates from Sarah Mulkerrins.

 The match drew a peak audience of more than 1 million on RTÉ.
 The TV audience for The Sunday Game coverage peaked at 1,125,000 by the end of the final, the highest since 2019.